hpcc-systems/MAF/packages/aws/README.md

 ### `Given queue {string} exists on SQS`

-Passes if the queue can be found on AWS.
-This checks by checking if provided name is found at the end of any queue urls found on AWS
+Is true if the queue can be found on AWS.
+The string can be the url, or the queue name.
+If a queue name is used, a regex search will be done to find the queue.

 ### `When attributes of queue {string} are received`

 Gets all attributes for a SQS queue to `lastRun`.
-This checks by checking if provided name is found at the end of any queue urls found on AWS, then getting those attributes
+The string can be the url, or the queue name.
+If a queue name is used, a regex search will be done to find the queue.

 ### `When {jsonObject} is sent to queue {string}`

 Sends a new message to the SQS queue provided. `lastRun` will contain the message id and message